-We’ve outlined a few of the best alternatives below, along with a few reasons why they might be a better choice for you.
+We’ve outlined a few of the best alternatives to Spotify below, along with a few reasons why they might be a better choice for you.
 It’s always good to have options!

 Apple Music and Spotify are undoubtedly the leaders in music streaming, and both have a lot to offer.
 Although Apple Music’s free tier is significantly more limited, its premium tier is set up as a prime contender with over 50 million songs and integration with your full catalog via iCloud integration.

 Pricing is also similar between the two.
-Both cost $9.99 a month for an individual plan, though Apple saves you a dollar at $16.99 a month for family plans.
-However, Apple Music’s inclusion in the new Apple One program bundles that subscription with Apple TV Plus, iCloud, Apple Arcade, and more for just $14.95 a month.
+Both cost $10.99 a month for an individual plan, though Apple saves you a dollar at $16.99 a month for family plans.
+However, Apple Music’s inclusion in the Apple One program bundles that subscription with Apple TV Plus, iCloud, Apple Arcade, and more for just $16.95 a month.
 That’s great savings for those already invested in the Apple ecosystem.

 Another relatively new alternative is YouTube Music.
 Since replacing Google Play Music, it’s become Google’s premier music streaming service.
 Like Spotify, it offers a free, ad-supported tier of service.

 What’s great about YouTube Music is that it has a ton of obscure and hard-to-find music.
 It’s the only place to find many remixes, mixtapes, and alternate versions of both new songs and classics.
 As expected from Google, the recommendations from its algorithm are also spot on.
 It’s a great way to find new music that you otherwise might have never heard of.

 YouTube Music costs the same as Spotify at $9.99 a month.
 However, it’s also included in YouTube Premium, which has the added benefit of removing advertisements from YouTube videos.
 At just $11.99 a month, it’s a great option for YouTube fanatics and music fans alike.